All Episodes

 And we've even had stories that people in Boeing who got fired were better off than the people who didn't get fired because Boeing was such a rotten place to work.

-The Associated Press, it hurts more to be unemployed now than the last time the jobless rate hit 10%.
+But now all of a sudden, the Associated Press, it hurts more to be unemployed now than the last time the jobless rate hit 10%.

-Now ask yourself why would that be?
+Now ask yourself, why would that be?

 Seems like we've got all kinds of unemployment compensation assistance.